 Pre-service Teachers are required to complete weekly reflective writing assignments.
-These weekly reflections may follow a variety of formats, but are always directed towards integrating theory and practice through the experiences the Preservice Teachers reflects on.
+These weekly reflections include a response to a question posed on a reflection template and are always directed towards integrating theory and practice through the experiences the Pre-service Teachers reflects on.
 Pre-service Teachers are encouraged to critically examine their practice through reflective writing.
 These reflective writing assignments are shared only with the Practicum Advisor.